knime/knime-business-hub-public/networking/ingress-nginx/README.md

 sed -i "s/<baseurl>/hub.example.com/g" ingress.yaml
 ```

-Similarly, a `sed` command can be used to replace the `ingressClassName` of each `Ingress` resource.
+Similarly, if you are using an ingress controller other than the one recommended here then a `sed` command can be used to replace the `ingressClassName` of each `Ingress` resource.

 ```
 sed -i "s/<ingressclass>/business-hub/g" ingress.yaml